WebbPulse/WebbPulse-Inventory-Management/README.md

 A full stack program built in flutter using firebase to do simple tracking of device checkout status

-production code currently deployed and interactable at webbpulse.com
+program currently deployed and interactable at webbpulse.com

 # Living To-Do List: